 - jaeger training

-- reconnaissance and special forces training
+- reconnaissance and special forces training,

 - mortar training

 - anti-tank training

 - armour training and

 - military police training

 In all branches of training some conscripts are trained as non-commissioned officers and some as reserve officers.
-Learning the personal skills of a combatant and how to use modern armaments as well as leadership training is interesting and challenging.
+Learning the personal skills of a combatant and how to use modern weaponry as well as leadership training are interesting and challenging.

-Infantry is trained in different parts of the country.
+- Infantry is trained in different parts of the country:

-- Jaeger Brigade, Sodankylä and Rovaniemi
+- Jaeger Brigade in Sodankylä and Rovaniemi

-- Kainuu Brigade
+- Kainuu Brigade in Kajaani

-- Karelia Brigade
+- Karelia Brigade in Kouvola

-- Army Academy, Lappeenranta and Hamina
+- Army Academy in Hamina

-- Utti Jaeger Regiment
+- Utti Jaeger Regiment in Kouvola

-- Armoured Brigade
+- Armoured Brigade in Hattula

-- Pori Brigade, Säkylä and Niinisalo
+- Pori Brigade in Säkylä and Niinisalo

-- Guard Jaeger Regiment
+- Guard Jaeger Regiment in Helsinki

-Although training varies according to where the brigadelevel unit is and what special branch the training is for, on the whole the training is the same: it aims to train an efficient combatant and his leader.
+Although training varies according to where the brigade-level unit is and what special branch the training is for, on the whole the training is the same: it aims to train an efficient combatant and his leader.

-The field artillery is a versatile and technological branch of service.
-It has at its disposal the most modern equipment, such as target acquisition equipment, laser distance meters, thermal cameras, light amplifiers, radars and information technology in different levels of calculators, signal systems and simulators.
+The field artillery is a versatile and technological branch.
+It has at its disposal the most modern equipment, such as target acquisition equipment, laser range finders thermal cameras, light amplifiers, radars and information technology in different levels of calculators, signal systems and simulators.
 The most important task of the field artillery is to support the infantry in battle with well-timed and precise close support fires.
 This is done by firing artillery pieces, armoured self-propelled guns and rocket launchers at distances up to 70 kilometres.

-Men serving in the field artillery are called gunners.
+Those serving in the field artillery are called gunners.
 Gunners have the possibility of training for the task of reserve officer, non-commissioned officer or rank and file.
-The branch is an entity made up of leaders, signalmen, target acquisition men, reconnaissance, firing line and others in different support tasks.
+The branch is an entity made up of leaders, signalmen, forward observers, target acquisition, reconnaissance, gun line and others in different support tasks.

-Activities are often carried out as cooperation between different groups and patrols.
-The spirit of the gunner, which is prevalent in the branch of service comes from the awareness that the input of each and every one is equally important in order be able to reach the common goal.
+Activities are often carried out as cooperation between different sections and fireteams.
+The spirit of the gunner, which is prevalent in the branch comes from the awareness that the input of each and every one is equally important so that the common goal is reached.